 The COVID-19 pandemic is a major health, safety and economic crisis.
 Citizens and governments across the globe face dire circumstances to keep people safe and their economies stable.
 During this challenging time, ASAE is doing everything it can to help its members and association professionals continue their critical missions and navigate the COVID-19 pandemic as safely as possible.

 Subscribe to ASAE Advocacy Alerts for the latest from our Public Policy Team

 Paycheck Protection Program (PPP)

-- Register: Paycheck Protection Program 2.0: Lessons Learned So Far and Considerations for Associations
+WEBINAR ALERT: Review the slides and watch the Recording of Paycheck Protection Program 2.0: Lessons Learned So Far and Considerations for Associations

 NEW: Thousands of 501(c)(6) nonprofit associations and others can now access the PPP!
 Read ASAE’s issue brief on 2020 year-end legislation that provides critically needed relief for many in our community.

 Starting January 19, 2021, all approved lenders will gain access to both first and second PPP loans.